Postgraduate Residency Program Details: Mount Sinai Hospital

 - Since this is technically home call, you are allowed to go home if there are no active patients — although on average there are two to five deliveries per 24-hour shift.

 The program provides excellent preparation for residents whose goals include the ability to practice primary care obstetrics upon graduation.
-For those not interested in obstetrics, it is still a great way to learn because there is basically no ‘scut-work’ and you will get a lot of hands on experience with reliable, excellent backup from the staff physician.
+For those not interested in obstetrics, it is still a great way to learn because there is minimal ‘scut-work’ and you will get a lot of hands on experience with reliable, excellent backup from the staff physician.

 The paediatrics experience includes a one-block emergency rotation at the Hospital for Sick Children or St Joseph’s Hospital and one block of outpatient paediatrics in the community.